-Interest Income.
-Interest income was \$70,000 in the first quarter of fiscal 2017 compared to \$32,000 in the first quarter of fiscal 2016.
+The Company s interest income was \$40,000 in the second quarter of fiscal 2017 compared to \$34,000 in the second quarter of fiscal 2016.
 The improvement is from slightly higher returns on cash balances available for investment.
+The use of cash in the Dutch auction tender offer in November will reduce amounts available for investment for the remainder of the fiscal year, resulting in an expected reduction in interest income.

-The Company has invested available cash in certificates of deposit, money market investments and commercial paper that have been classified as cash equivalents due to the short maturities of these investments.
-As of August 27, 2016, the Company also has \$10.0 million of investments in commercial paper with maturity dates between three months and one year from the balance sheet date which are classified as short-term investments and considered held-to-maturity securities.
+The Company has invested available cash in commercial paper that has been classified as cash equivalents due to the short maturities of these investments.
+As of November 26, 2016, the Company also has \$5.0 million of investments in commercial paper with maturity dates between three months and one year from the balance sheet date which are classified as short-term investments and considered held-to-maturity securities.

 Income Taxes.
-The Company s provision for income taxes was \$4.6 million (effective tax rate of approximately 45%) and \$5.5 million (effective tax rate of approximately 44%) for the three months ended August 27, 2016 and August 29, 2015, respectively.
+The Company s provision for income taxes was \$3.9 million (effective tax rate of approximately 41%) and \$6.2 million (effective tax rate of approximately 42%) for the three months ended November 26, 2016 and November 28, 2015, respectively.
 The Company records tax expense based upon an actual effective tax rate versus a forecasted tax rate because of the volatility in its international operations which span numerous tax jurisdictions.

-The provision for income taxes in the first quarter of fiscal 2017 and 2016 results from taxes on income in the United States and certain other foreign jurisdictions, no benefit for losses in jurisdictions in which a full valuation allowance on operating loss carryforwards had previously been established and a lower benefit for losses in certain foreign jurisdictions with tax rates lower than the United States statutory rates.
-The effective tax rate increased for the three months ended August 27, 2016 due to decreased overall profitability in our foreign operations.
+The provision for income taxes in the second quarter of fiscal 2017 and 2016 results from taxes on income in the United States and certain other foreign jurisdictions, no benefit for losses in jurisdictions in which a full valuation allowance on operating loss carryforwards had previously been established and a lower benefit for losses in certain foreign jurisdictions with tax rates lower than the United States statutory rates.
+The effective tax rate decreased for the three months ended November 26, 2016 due to improved overall profitability in our foreign operations, which have lower tax rates than the United States statutory rate.
 Periodically, the Company reviews the components of both book and taxable income to analyze the adequacy of the tax provision.
 There can be no assurance that the Company s effective tax rate will remain constant in the future because of the lower benefit from the United States statutory rate for losses in certain foreign jurisdictions and the limitation on the benefit for losses in jurisdictions in which a valuation allowance for operating loss carryforwards has previously been established.

-The Company cannot recognize a tax benefit for the stock compensation expense related to certain incentive stock option (ISO) grants, unless and until the holder exercises his or her option and then sells the shares within a certain period of time.
+The Company cannot recognize a tax benefit for the stock compensation expense related to certain incentive stock options ( ISO ) grants, unless and until the holder exercises his or her option and then sells the shares within a certain period of time.
 In addition, the Company can only recognize a potential tax benefit for employees acquisition and subsequent sale of shares purchased through the ESPP if the sale occurs within a certain defined period.
 As a result, the Company s provision for income taxes is likely to fluctuate from these factors for the foreseeable future.
-The Company recognized a benefit of approximately \$457,000 and \$787,000 related to stock-based compensation for nonqualified stock options expensed and for disqualifying dispositions under the ESPP during the first quarter of fiscal 2017 and 2016, respectively.
+The Company recognized a benefit of approximately \$537,000 and \$447,000 related to stock-based compensation for nonqualified stock options expensed and for disqualifying dispositions under the ESPP during the second quarter of fiscal 2017 and 2016, respectively.
 The proportion of expense related to non-qualified stock option grants (for which the Company may recognize a tax benefit in the same quarter as the related compensation expense in most instances) is significant as compared to expense related to ISOs (including ESPPs).
 However, the timing and amount of eligible disqualifying ISO exercises cannot be predicted.
 The Company predominantly grants nonqualified stock options to employees in the United States.